nullobject/joshbassett/source/2018/bulb/index.html.md

 Bulb introduces an abstraction called a *signal* to represent a stream of data.
 The term 'signal' is borrowed from the [hardware description languages](https://en.wikipedia.org/wiki/Hardware_description_language), which allow changes to be modelled as they travel through circuits.

-<p class="text-center"><img src="images/signal.png"></p>

 Much like in electrical circuits, signals are an ordered time-varying source of values.
-There are three different kinds of values that can be emitted by a
-signal: data (of any type), an error, or a 'complete' event.
 Signals can be created, merged, and changed using *combinator* functions.

+<p class="text-center"><img src="images/signal.png"></p>

+There are three different kinds of values that can be emitted by a signal: data (of any type), an error, or a 'complete' event.
+The diagram above shows the timeline for a signal that emits mouse 'click' events.
+The signal can emit multiple 'click' events or errors, but once the 'complete' event is triggered the signal emits no more events.

 When you want to observe a signal for changes, you must *subscribe* to it.
 Once you have subscribed to a signal then it will start emitting values.
 Finally